[US] Overtime guidelines

 Colorado

-Colorado’s overtime law requires employers to provide overtime to nonexempt employees for any time worked beyond:
+Employers must provide overtime to non-exempt employees for any time worked beyond:

 • 40 hours in a workweek